Oxaloacetic acid: Fatty acid synthesis

 In previous stages acetyl-CoA is transferred from the mitochondria to the cytoplasm where fatty acid synthase resides.
-The acetyl-CoA is transported as a citrate, which has been previously formed in the mitochondrial matrix from acetyl-coA and oxaloacetate.
-This reaction usually initiates the citric acid cycle, but when there is no need of energy it is transported to the cytoplasm where it is broken down to cytoplasmatic acetyl -CoA and oxaloacetate.
+The acetyl-CoA is transported as a citrate, which has been previously formed in the mitochondrial matrix from acetyl-CoA and oxaloacetate.
+This reaction usually initiates the citric acid cycle, but when there is no need of energy it is transported to the cytoplasm where it is broken down to cytoplasmic acetyl-CoA and oxaloacetate.

 Another part of the cycle requires NADPH for the synthesis of fatty acids.
 Part of this reducing power is generated when the cytosolic oxaloacetate is returned to the mitochondria as long as the internal mitochondrial layer is non-permeable for oxaloacetate.
 Firstly the oxaloacetate is reduced to malate using NADH.
 Then the malate is decarboxylated to pyruvate.
 Now this pyruvate can easily enter the mitochondria, where it is carboxylated again to oxaloacetate by pyruvate carboxylase.
 In this way, the transfer of acetyl-CoA that is from the mitochondria into the cytoplasm produces a molecule of NADH.
 The overall reaction, which is spontaneous, may be summarized as: